COUNCILLOR SEÁN WOODWARD’S ACHIEVEMENTS

 Was instrumental in lobbying for safe controlled crossings on Botley Road, Park Gate, Barnes Lane, Sarisbury, Bridge Road, Sarisbury and Yew Tree Drive, Whiteley all to help provide safe routes to school and for all residents to use.

-Set up Whiteley Community Association.
+Set up Whiteley Community Association and Burridge Community Association.

 Campaigned successfully to keep fluoride out of our public water supply.

 Campaigned for a law change to make trespass with caravans on public land a criminal offence.
-This is about to come into force.

 Regularly urges police to enforce obstructive and selfish pavement parking.